thomas-melville/myNotes/General/Career_Development/Linux/user_account_mgmt.md

 ### locked accounts

-linux ships with some sys accs which are locked this means they can run programs but never login /sbin/login for shell in /etc/passwd file achieves this
+linux ships with some sys accounts which are locked this means they can run programs but never login /sbin/login for shell in /etc/passwd file achieves this